eclipse/packages/charts/hono/README.md

 This will deploy the data grid based Command Router service component.

 The Command Router service component can also be configured to connect to an already existing data grid.
-Use the *dataGridSpec* property for this.
+In this case the *dataGridSpec* property needs to be configured with the data grid's connection information.

 ### Alternative B: Using the deprecated Device Connection API

 The [Device Connection API](https://www.eclipse.org/hono/docs/api/device-connection/) defines a service interface that protocol adapters can use to store, update and retrieve information about the connection status of devices dynamically during runtime.

 The Device Connection API is deprecated and will be replaced by the Command Router API.

-In order to use the Device Connection API, the *useCommandRouter* property has to be set to `false` when deploying the Helm chart.
+#### File based Example Implementation

+Hono's file based example Device Registry component contains a simple in-memory implementation of the Device Connection API.
+To use this implementation, deploy the example registry as follows:

 ```bash
 helm install --dependency-update -n hono --set useCommandRouter=false --set deviceRegistryExample.type=file eclipse-hono eclipse-iot/hono
 ```

-#### Example Implementation

-Hono's file based example Device Registry component contains a simple in-memory implementation of the Device Connection API.
-To use this example implementation, deploy the example registry, set *deviceRegistryExample.type* to 'file' and *useCommandRouter* to `false`.

 #### Data Grid based Implementation

 Hono also contains a production ready, data grid based implementation of the Device Connection API which can be deployed and used instead of the example implementation.
-The component can be deployed by means of setting the *deviceConnectionService.enabled* property to `true`.
+The service component can be deployed by means of setting the *deviceConnectionService.enabled* property to `true`.

 The service requires a connection to a data grid for storing the device connection data.